- Home

 Objective: Describe the role of wetlands as a water resource.

-Click here to be taken to an explanation of how wetlands are utilized as a water resource or this resource sheet Task 1 - Create some revision notes outlining the major values and a brief explanation of each.
+Click here to be taken to an explanation of how wetlands are utilized as a water resource.
+Task 1 - Using this worksheet, create some revision notes outlining the major values and a brief explanation of each.
 Objective: Evaluate the effectiveness of the management strategies that have been adopted in Florida USA.
 Task 2 - Using the Google Map below, write an accurate description of the site (actual location) and situation (in relation to what is around it) of the Kissimmee Wetlands.
 Restoration since 1992

 Task 5 - Watch the video to the right (don't worry if you can't understand the old guy at the beginning - he's not too important!) and take notes on the key areas of progress.
 Task 6 - using the embedded PDF below, outline the major environmental developments since 1992 in the restoration of the Kissimmee River system.
 Task 7 - Create a table to show the management methods used to return the system back to its original state. |